IndEcol/Dashboard/README.md

 Here you find a list of repositories that are relevant for industrial ecology researchers.
 Feel free to add relevant content!

+Also check out https://opensustain.tech for more open sustainability software.

 ## Contents
 * [Input-Output Analysis](#input-output-analysis)
 * [Life Cycle Assessment](#life-cycle-assessment)